 Ties are sustainable forest products.
 Most are manufactured from hardwoods, although softwoods are also used for bridge timbers and some ties.
-Both hardwood and softwood forest wood volume and land coverage are increasing even as harvesting continues.
-Co-production of ties and lumber from logs maximizes wood utilization.
-Market value of wood ties and timbers enables profitable management of land as forest, thus supporting
+Both hardwood and softwood forest wood volume and land coverage are increasing even as harvesting continues.1 Co-production of ties and lumber from logs maximizes wood utilization.
+Market value of wood ties and timbers enables profitable management of land as forest, thus supporting forestland use rather than subdivisions or other crops.

 Production of preservative treated wooden railway ties require less fossil fuel and energy and result in less environmental impact than ties made of alternative materials such as concrete or plastic-composite.
 Trees grow using photosynthesis to remove carbon dioxide from the air to make wood.
-Dry wood is approximately
+Dry wood is approximately 50% carbon.2